ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 How does the American newspaper *The New York Times* stereotype third world countries (like Iraq, Somalia and Bhirma etc,) through images in contemporary society in comparison to first world countries?

 **Product:**
 We hope to find a pattern in the images with the online articles.
-In order to look for patterns in the image we will visualize the images on a geographical map (interface).
+In order to look for patterns we will visualize the images on a geographical map (interface).

 **Theoretical Framework:**
 - Digital Humanities